-Jolene Thompson serves as Executive Vice President, Member Services and External Affairs.
+Jolene Thompson serves as Executive Vice President of Member Services and External Affairs.
 Ms. Thompson has been part of the AMP member relations area since 1990, also serving as Executive Director of OMEA since 1997.
 She is a registered lobbyist in Ohio and Washington, D.C.
-She oversees human resources, energy policy, energy efficiency, environmental compliance, government relations, media and public relations, NERC compliance, safety compliance, technical services and business operations.
-Ms. Thompson currently serves on the boards of directors of APPA and Transmission Access Policy Study Group.
+She oversees government relations and external affairs, strategic planning, sustainability programs and energy efficiency, environmental compliance, NERC compliance, safety compliance, technical services and the risk department.
+In June 2019, Ms. Thompson was named chair-elect of the APPA board.
+Ms. Thompson currently serves on the board of directors of the Transmission Access Policy Study Group and is a member of the executive committee of both the Transmission Access Policy Study Group and APPA boards.
 She holds a B.A. in Journalism from Otterbein University.

-Pamala Sullivan serves as Executive Vice President, Power Supply and Generation.
-Ms. Sullivan provides oversight to AMP's power supply and generation operations, including the company's energy trading floor, commodity procurement, power supply planning, transmission affairs, generation development and operations.
+Pamala Sullivan serves as Executive Vice President, Power Supply & Generation.
+Ms. Sullivan provides supervisory oversight to AMP's power supply and generation operations, including the company's energy control center, commodity procurement, power supply planning, regional transmission organization affairs, generation development and operations.
 Before joining AMP in 2003, Ms. Sullivan was vice president, director of marketing, for a consulting engineering firm specializing in power generation and distribution, where she was responsible for developing and implementing marketing plans and strategies.
+Ms. Sullivan also serves as President of AMPT.
 She holds a B.S. in Electrical Engineering from the University of Toledo.

 Marcy Steckman serves as Senior Vice President, Finance and Chief Financial Officer.
 Ms. Steckman joined AMP in 2013 and served as Chief Accounting Officer until July 1, 2016.
 She is responsible for all treasury, cash management, debt management, financial planning and analysis, financial reporting, Member credit and Member billing activities.
 She held similar financial leadership positions with American Electric Power, Ohio Power Company, Huntington National Bank, and Nationwide Mutual Insurance Company.
+Ms. Steckman also serves as Chief Financial Officer of AMPT.
 Ms. Steckman holds a B.S. in Accounting from the University of Akron and is a Certified Public Accountant in the State of Ohio.
-She is a member of the Ohio Society of Certified Public Accountants and the Central Ohio Association of Financial Professionals.